Famous Trick Donkeys

 Famous Trick Donkeys is a puzzle invented by Sam Loyd in 1858, first printed on a card supposed to promote P.T.
 Barnum's circus.
 At that time, the puzzle was first called "P.T.
-Barnum's trick mules".
-Millions of cards were sold, with an estimated income for Sam Loyd of $10,000 from 1871—about $200,000 in 2014 dollars.
+Barnum's Trick Mules".
+Millions of cards were sold, with an estimated income for Sam Loyd of $10,000 from 1871—more than $200,000 in 2023 dollars.

 History

-According to Martin Gardner, the puzzle may have been inspired by a 17th century Persian design, currently in the Museum of Fine Arts, Boston.
+According to Martin Gardner, the puzzle may have been inspired by a 17th-century Persian design, currently in the Museum of Fine Arts, Boston.
 (It was purchased by the museum in 1914 from Victor Goloubew.
 The latter acquired it in 1912 and exhibited it in Paris.)

 In 1858, Sam Loyd says he thought of a puzzle card that consisted on two mules and two riders.
-Dividing the card into three pieces the player had to place the cards in a way that each mule had one rider on.
-In 1871 after he had published The Wonderful Chinese Pony Puzzle, Sam decided to publish his mules puzzle renaming it the "Puzzle of the Trick Mules".
+Dividing the card into three pieces, the player had to place the cards in a way that each mule had one rider on.
+In 1871, after he had published The Wonderful Chinese Pony Puzzle, Sam decided to publish his mules puzzle, renaming it the "Puzzle of the Trick Mules".